diegueins680/trader/deploy/aws/README.md

     - `TRADER_API_MAX_BARS_LSTM` (default: `300`)
     - `TRADER_API_MAX_EPOCHS` (default: `60`)
     - `TRADER_API_MAX_HIDDEN_SIZE` (default: `32`)
-  - Optional async-job persistence (recommended if you run multiple instances behind a non-sticky load balancer):
+  - Async-job persistence (recommended if you run multiple instances behind a non-sticky load balancer):
     - `TRADER_API_ASYNC_DIR` (e.g. an EFS-mounted path).
-When set, async job polling can succeed across restarts/instances.
+Docker image default: `/var/lib/trader/async`.
+      - For multi-instance deployments, ensure this path is a shared writable mount across all instances (otherwise polling can still return “Not found”).

 Security note: if you set Binance keys and expose the service publicly, protect it (at minimum set `TRADER_API_TOKEN`, and ideally restrict ingress or put it behind an authenticated gateway).

+### Scaling note (important)

+This API includes:
+- **Stateful** endpoints (`/bot/*`) that assume a single running instance, and
+- **Async job** endpoints (`/signal/async`, `/backtest/async`, `/trade/async`) that need a shared `TRADER_API_ASYNC_DIR` mount for polling to work across instances (a local-only directory won’t help behind a non-sticky load balancer).

+If you run multiple instances behind a non-sticky load balancer (including the optional CloudFront `/api/*` proxy), the UI can fail async polling with “Async job not found”.

+Recommendation: run **single-instance** (min=1 / max=1) unless you have shared async-job storage.

 ## Web UI (S3/CloudFront)